 Price £16 + booking fee / £20 on the door

-We are deliriously excited to share that our show with the wonderfully weird Richard Dawson at the Folkestone Quarterhouse on 8th May 2020 is now rescheduled to 11th October 2020.
+We are deliriously excited to share that our show with the wonderfully weird Richard Dawson at the Folkestone Quarterhouse is now rescheduled to 21st of January 2022.

 All tickets already purchased will remain valid for the rescheduled date, and all other event details will remain the same.